wp-plugins/calculated-fields-form/README.txt

 = 1.0.14 =
 * Hides the labels and the help for users, in the calculated fields configured as hidden from the public page, to prevent these fields are displayed if the calculated fields are dependent of a radio button, checkbox, or dropdown field, and the choice is selected.

+= 1.0.15 =
+* Modifies the validation rules for accepting textual values in the calculated fields.

 == Upgrade Notice ==

+= 1.0.15 =
+* Modifies the validation rules for accepting textual values in the calculated fields.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.14 =
 * Hides the labels and the help for users, in the calculated fields configured as hidden from the public page, to prevent these fields are displayed if the calculated fields are dependent of a radio button, checkbox, or dropdown field, and the choice is selected.